tanmayscse/birdbook/README.md

 #### Efficientnet with weights EfficientNet_B3_Weights.IMAGENET1K_V1

 Efficientnet seemed like the next best option.
 However, it had an issue of high loss in the beginning.
 This took a long time to converge.
-It did converge in the end after considerable training and I trained it to ~70% accuracy with a colab GPU.
+It did converge in the end after considerable training and I trained it to ~70% accuracy with a colab GPU over 10 epochs.
 However, it is not an economical or fast solution.

 ![Efficientnet observation]( images/efficientnet.png "Efficientnet observation")